Chaser (1778 ship): French Navy

 French records show that a British frigate recaptured Chasseur in March 1783 after "a violent fight where Chasseur lost many men".

 Royal Navy

 Lieutenant Edward Buller was promoted to Commander into Chaser and recommissioned her in April 1783.
 She was at the Battle of Cuddalore (1783) on 20 June 1783.
 In November Chaser was caught in a terrible hurricane on the Coromandel Coast and it was widely expected that she would have foundered.
-However, he knew the waters and sailed her into the Gulf of Mannar, where she was able to ride out the hurricane.
+However, Buller knew the waters and sailed her into the Gulf of Mannar, where she was able to ride out the hurricane.

 Shortly after the encounter with the hurricane, Buller sailed a battered Chaser for England.
 He stopped at St Helena where he met Prince Lee Boo.
 Buller took the Prince aboard Chaser and another navy vessel so that the Prince might observe the crews exercising the guns and small arms.

 Chaser arrived at Deptford on 22 July 1784.
 The Navy sold Chaser there for £1,200 on 28 August 1784.